Buddy Boshers

 Jeffrey Alan "Buddy" Boshers (born May 9, 1988) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Los Angeles Angels, Minnesota Twins, and Toronto Blue Jays.

 Early life

 A native of Huntsville, Alabama, Boshers is a graduate of Lee High School in Alabama.
+Boshers was a high school teammate of fellow MLB pitcher Craig Kimbrel.
 He attended Calhoun Community College.

 Career

 Los Angeles Angels

 Boshers was drafted by the Los Angeles Angels of Anaheim in the fourth round of the 2008 Major League Baseball Draft.
 He made his professional debut with the rookie-level Orem Owlz, tossing 13 games of 2.68 ERA ball.
 Boshers split the 2009 season between three different Angels affiliates; Orem, the Single-A Cedar Rapids Kernels, and the Triple-A Salt Lake Bees.
 Between the three clubs, he posted a 5–2 record and 4.37 ERA in 13 appearances.
 In 2010, Boshers returned to Cedar Rapids and posted a 4.31 ERA in 36 appearances.
 The following season he spent the year with the High-A Inland Empire 66ers, logging a 4.30 ERA with 61 strikeouts in 43 contests.
 Boshers split the 2012 season between Inland Empire and the Double-A Arkansas Travelers, accumulating a 2.98 ERA with 75 strikeouts in 63.1 innings of work across 45 games.
 After beginning the 2013 season with Arkansas, he received a promotion to Triple-A Salt Lake in June.

 Boshers was called up to the majors for the first time on August 10, 2013.
 He finished his rookie campaign with a 4.70 ERA in 25 major league appearances.
 He was optioned to Salt Lake to begin the 2014 season.
 Boshers was designated for assignment by the Angels on May 8, 2014, following the waiver claim of Brooks Raley.
 He was outrighted on May 12 and spent the entire year with Arkansas and Salt Lake, logging a 3.28 ERA in 40 total appearances.